Russian stock market, crushed by war, opens with big limits

 Trading of a limited number of stocks, including energy giants Gazprom and Rosneft, took place under curbs meant to prevent a repeat of the massive selloff on Feb.
 24 that came in anticipation of Western economic sanctions.

-The significant restrictions on trading Thursday underlined Russia’s economic isolation and the pressure the financial system is under despite central bank efforts to curb market plunges.
-Foreigners could not sell and traders were barred from short selling — or betting prices will fall — while the government has said it will spend $10 billion on shares in coming months, a move that should support prices.
+The significant restrictions on trading Thursday underlined Russia’s economic isolation and the pressure on the financial system despite central bank efforts to curb market plunges.
+Foreigners could not sell stocks, and traders were barred from short selling — or betting prices will fall — while the government has said it will spend $10 billion on shares in coming months, a move that should support prices.

+The benchmark MOEX index gained 4.4% as some companies partially recovered losses from the plunge on the day of the invasion.
+Airline Aeroflot bucked the positive trend by losing 16.4% — not a surprise after the U.S., European Union and others banned Russian planes from their airspaces.

 Russian stocks were only a small part of emerging market share indexes even before the war and only for those with a high risk tolerance, given extensive cronyism, nontransparent accounting and widespread state interference.
-They lost whatever remaining interest they had for foreign investors when the Moscow Exchange was dubbed “uninvestable” about a week into the war.
+They lost any attraction for most foreign investors when the Moscow Exchange was dubbed “uninvestable” about a week into the war.

+“The stock market is really almost a sideshow at this point,” said Chris Weafer, CEO at Macro-Advisory Ltd., a consulting firm.
+“It’s more a sentiment indicator because obviously companies are not raising any money on the stock market, and they won’t be able to.”

+He said, however, that state-owned banks or funds may have been buying to support prices: “It does look like state-supported buying rather than any genuine interest on the part of investors.”

 Tim Ash, senior emerging markets sovereign strategist at BlueBay Asset Management, said reopened trading was “deeply managed” and suggested that “for those Russians with some spare cash, there is nothing much else to buy as hedge to inflation and currency collapse.”